-Ativan is a highly addictive prescription drug.
+Ativan is a potent benzodiazepine that has a high potential for abuse and addiction.
 Slang terms for Ativan include goofballs, heavenly blues, stupefy or simply benzos.
-Taking higher doses of Ativan for an extended period of time can lead to physical and psychological dependence.
-People with a history of drug and/or alcohol abuse or personality disorders are at a greater risk for developing an Ativan addiction.
+Taking Ativan for any period of time can lead to physical and psychological dependence based on a number of factors, including genetics and personal history.
+People with a history of drug and/or alcohol abuse or untreated mental health disorders are at a greater risk for developing an Ativan addiction.

 Those who are addicted to Ativan may experience cravings and continue to use despite any problems it may cause in their life, such as:

 - Failing to follow through with work, school or home obligations

 - Losing interest in what used to matter

 - Financial issues

 I was basically locked in my room and the only time I would go out was to hook up with my connection.
 I spent at least… $400 a day on pills.

 A habitual user will eventually need more Ativan to produce the same effects.
 This is known as having a tolerance to the drug.
 Often times, people who are addicted to Ativan are aware they have a problem and may even desire to quit, but they are unable to.
 Withdrawal symptoms can make quitting even more difficult.
 Rehab, therapy, and medically assisted detox can help those struggling with an Ativan addiction overcome their habit as safely and successfully as possible.